samtay/samtay.github.io/articles/comonadic-game-of-life.md

 ---
 title: Who needs HashLife when you have comonads?
-description: Improving a naive implementation of the Game of Life with an elegant and performant solution.
+summary: Improving a naive implementation of the Game of Life with an elegant and performant solution.
 toc: yes
 date: 2017-03-17
 ---